janosh/blog/content/posts/2019-01-21~react-hooks-modal/react-hooks-modal.md

 export default connect(mapStateToProps)(Modal)
 ```

-Admittedly this component is bloated even further by using Redux but even without it, it's less readable and less maintainable.
-So it's definitely a massive win for React Hooks!
+Admittedly this component is bloated further by using Redux but even without it, it's much harder to read and maintain.
+I'd call this use case a definite win for React Hooks!

 ## Semantic HTML

-One thing I should mention for future readers who want to use this `Modal` component: Once Chrome's new [`<dialog>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) gets wider [browser support](https://caniuse.com/#feat=dialog), it would certainly improve semantics to use it for the modal container, i.e.
+One thing I should mention for future readers who want to use this `Modal` component: Once Chrome's new [`<dialog>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) gets better [browser support](https://caniuse.com/#feat=dialog), it would improve semantics to use it for the modal container, i.e.

 ```js
 - export const ModalContainer = styled.div`